What is Your Computer May Be At Risk?

 Computer users who have problems with your computer may be at risk virus removal can reset their Mozilla Firefox settings.

-Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu, in the opened menu, click the Open Help Menu icon,
+Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu,

 Select Troubleshooting Information.